davidechicco/SaturnCoefficient_Python_package/README.md

     result = Saturn_coefficient.SaturnCoefficient(input_data, umap_output_layout)
     print(f" Saturn coefficient =  ", result)

-The final command should print something like `Saturn coefficient = 0.11817430122179944` (this value might be different because of the random component of UMAP).
+The final command should print something like `Saturn coefficient = 0.1029461972317906` (this value might be slightly different because of the random component of UMAP).

 ## Contact ##
 The `SaturnScore` package was developed by [Davide Chicco](https://www.DavideChicco.it).
 Questions should be